crserran/home-alarm/README.md

 [![hacs_badge](https://img.shields.io/badge/HACS-Default-orange.svg?style=for-the-badge)](https://github.com/hacs/integration)
 [![buy-me-a-beer](https://img.shields.io/badge/sponsor-Buy%20me%20a%20beer-orange?style=for-the-badge)](https://www.buymeacoffee.com/crserran)

 _Home Alarm_ allows you to use any media player such as Alexa or Google Home to make them act as an alarm system at home.
-It also supports the notification system to alert you if you are not at home.
+It supports the notification system to alert you if you are not at home and other alerts like blink ligths or toggle switches.

 # Documentation